Bien-CV/Zup3x/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+Zup3x uses a number of open source projects to work properly:

 * [Python] - Python 3.5 (Windows, Linux and OSX)
-* [Hop3x] - Java-based code editor with tracking
+* [Hop3x] - Java-based code editor with tracking (Not very open, but..)
 * [Git] - Git command line support for Windows

 ### Installation